 The results show significantly higher shoot P values recorded in lettuce plants grown on soils that received combined biochar and poultry manure amendments (T8 to T13) compared with plants from sole biochar treated soil as well as the control.
 When biochar rates were increased (from 39 to 65 t ha-1) for each biochar in the fractions of biochar and poultry manure, respective changes in lettuce P were not significantly different.
 However, combination involving PMB and poultry manure recorded the highest lettuce P among all the treatments and the shoot P was significantly higher than all other treatments.
 The concentration of plant P could be related to the P concentration of the soil.
 Pearson correlation showed a strongly positive relationship between soil available P and plant P (p < 0.01; r = 0.92; Appendix B).
 This correlation value shows that increasing concentrations of available P will directly result in the elevated concentrations in plant P due to higher uptake.

-The uptake of P by plant could be related to the impact of biochar and/or manure in creating a conducive environment for the proliferation of microbes; among which are phosphorus solubilizing bacteria (PSB) and fungi (PSF) (Table 15).
-It could be explained that the addition of biochar alters soil physico-chemical properties that lead to increases in soil nutrient availability and increases in root colonization by mycorrhizal fungi (Matsubara et al., 2002; Yamato et al., 2006).
+The uptake of P by plant could be related to the impact of biochar and/or manure in creating a conducive environment for the proliferation of and/or manure in creating a conducive solubilizing bacteria (PSB) and fungi microbes; among which are phosphorus solubilizing bacteria (PSB) and fungi (PSF) (Table 15).
+It could be explained that the addition of biochar alters soil (PSF) (Table 15).
+It could be explained to increases in soil nutrient availability physico-chemical properties that lead to increase in soil nutrient availability and increases in root colonization by mycorrhizal fungi (Matsubara et al., 2002; Yamato et al., 2006).
 Mycorrhizal fungi, growing in association with root cells and extending up to several centimeters into the soil, helps transfer P to the root for absorption.
 The explanation is supported by Conversa et al. (2015) who reported higher leaf P concentration upon biochar addition and related it to mycorrhizal colonization which improved plant P acquisition.
 In support of this explanation, Hammer et al. (2014) reported that Arbuscular mycorrhizae fungal hyphae access microsites within biochar, that are too small for most plant roots to enter, and may mediate plant P uptake from the biochar.
 Mycorrhizal fungi colonize the roots of > 90 % of plant species to the mutual benefit of both the plant host and fungus.
 The most common are the arbuscular mycorrhizae, which are formed by the majority of crop and horticultural plants, including lettuce (Baslam et al., 2011).
 The total K content of lettuce as influenced by the amendments were also observed and the results have been displayed Figure 37.

-Figure 37: Treatments effect on total shoot K content of lettuce $(g kg^{-1})$
+Figure 37: Treatments effect on total shoot K content of lettuce (g kg-1) Potassium concentration in plants shoot grown on control soil (T0) had

-Potassium concentration in plants shoot grown on control soil (T0) had K concentration significantly (P < 0.05) lower than all treatments.
+Potassium concentration = 1K concentration significantly (P < 0.05) lower than all treatments.
 When biochar rates were increased from 39 and 65 t ha-1, no significant differences were observed in plant K concentrations from both CCB (T1, T4) and CHB (T2, T5) amended soils.
 In PMB soils (T3, T6), plant showed significantly (P < 0.05) higher shoot K concentrations even at increasing biochar rates.
 These were significantly higher at each rates compared respectively with CCB and CHB.
 The most increases in shoot K were observed in plants from treatments involving varying fractions of biochar mixed with poultry manure (T8 to T13).
 Amongst the combined treatments of biochar and poultry manure, PMB mixed with poultry manure produced lettuce with higher K concentration.